jingjipan/revuhub/Iteration 2 Architecture.md

 * `UserLoginUnitTest` tests `UserLogin` using `CurrentUserStorage`
 * `UserSearchUnitTest` tests `UserSearch` using `UserSearchEngine`
 * A description of each test, including the randomized object it is operating on and any exceptions returned, is printed to the console during testing

+One unit test class, `MovieInfoUnitTest`, also exists to test the copy constructor in `MovieObject`